About The Vision Alfie Getting Started FAQs Research Register Interest →

 2. Why neurodiversity-affirming safeguarding matters

-Autistic and neurodiverse teenagers face elevated risks in several areas compared to their neurotypical peers.
+Autistic and neurodiverse young people face elevated risks in several areas compared to their neurotypical peers.
 These include masking-related burnout, mental health difficulties, bullying and social exclusion, online grooming, sensory distress, and challenges around identity and relationships.

-Generic AI responses to these issues can misread the user's experience, reinforce unhelpful framings, or fail to direct them to support that fits their specific needs.
+Generic AI responses to these issues can misread a young person's experience, reinforce unhelpful framings, or fail to point families to support that fits their specific needs.
 Alfie is designed to respond through a neurodiversity-affirming lens.
 This means:

-• Treating the teen's experience as valid rather than something to correct
+• Treating the young person's experience as valid rather than something to correct

 • Avoiding deficit-based framing and clinical language